algorand/avm-debugger/FEATURES.md

 transaction group, the debugger will not allow you to advance after an error.
 You can however step backwards to inspect what happened prior to the error.

+> Note: There are a special class of errors which do not stop the execution of a transaction group.
+> These are errors or rejections that occur in a clear state program.
+The debugger will still show
+> these errors, and it will allow you to continue execution over them.

 ![An error in the debugger](images/error.png)

 ## Inspect program state